vroslmend/check-the-card-game-v2/README.md

-# Check! - The Online Multiplayer Card Game
+# Check! - Online Multiplayer Card Game

 ## 🃏 Overview

 "Check!" is a web-based, free-to-play online multiplayer card game.
 The primary goal is to have the lowest total card value in your hand at the end of a round.
-This project is an implementation of the card game featuring real-time multiplayer gameplay.
+This project is an implementation of the card game featuring real-time multiplayer gameplay using a Node.js/Socket.IO backend and a Next.js/React frontend.

-The detailed game rules, mechanics, and ongoing development notes can be found in `PROJECT_NOTES.md`.
+This README provides a comprehensive guide to understanding, setting up, and running the project.
+For detailed game rules, refer to `GAME_OVERVIEW.md`.
+For a chronological log of development changes and specific bug fixes, see `PROJECT_NOTES.md`.

 ## 🚀 Core Objective of the Game